 References to medication for mental health.

 The book deals with death and mourning through a deeply spiritual and metaphorical lens.
-It blends African American hoodoo and Navajo beliefs into a secular literary framework.
 The resolution is bittersweet and somewhat ambiguous, leaning into the supernatural to explain emotional truths.

 A thoughtful high schooler who feels misunderstood or 'othered' and who appreciates lyrical, non-linear storytelling.
 It is perfect for the teen who processes emotions through art or music.

-Parents should be aware of the major plot twist at the end, which involves the nature of life and death.
-It is helpful to read the last thirty pages to prepare for a discussion on how the protagonist views her own existence.
+Parents should be aware that the ending includes a plot twist where the protagonist comes to terms with her own death.
+It is helpful to read the last thirty pages to prepare for a discussion about grief, loss, and acceptance of death, as the protagonist's journey may prompt questions about these topics.
 A parent might notice their teen withdrawing into poetry, music, or silence, or perhaps expressing a feeling that they don't fit into the 'real' world following a loss.

 Younger teens will focus on the romance and the road trip adventure.
 Older teens will better grasp the nuance of the ancestral trauma and the sophisticated metaphors regarding the 'moth' metamorphosis.

-Its unique power lies in the intersection of two distinct cultural heritages (Hoodoo and Navajo) and its use of the verse novel format to mirror the fragmented nature of grief.
+Its unique power lies in its exploration of grief and healing through the lens of Hoodoo and Navajo spiritual traditions, offering a unique perspective on ancestral connection and personal transformation, and its use of the verse novel format to mirror the fragmented nature of grief.

 Moth is a lonely teenager who survived the car accident that killed her family.
 Living with her grieving aunt, she feels like a literal ghost until she meets Sani, a musician struggling with depression.
 They travel from Pennsylvania to New Mexico to visit Sani's Navajo roots, searching for a way to untangle their shared pain and connect with their ancestors' spirits.